atypiape/react-native-ultimate-listview-ts/README.md

-# Breaking Changes

-- Provide a new Component <UltimateRefreshView />, which extends <ScrollView />

-- Change import syntax to:

-  `import { UltimateListView, UltimateRefreshView } from 'react-native-ultimate-listview'`

-# Contribution

-@gameboyVito - gameboyvito@gmail.com

-1. Fork this Repository, then run `yarn` or `npm install` in the root folder
-2. After modifying the code, in the root folder, run `yarn eslint-fix` or `npm run eslint-fix`
-3. Make sure your code satisfy the eslint rules, then commit and push your code
-4. Open your Github, create a pull request to me.
-I will review it ASAP, thanks a lot.

 # Why FlatList

 I have found some articles to explain why you need to use FlatList instead of the legacy ListView.
 There are some obvious reasons: